Ana Gabriela Aguilera Silva, Class of 2014

 Civil Engineering and Comparative Humanities

-BA-NA-NAAAAA!
-Firstly, I apologize for my banana introduction if you don't fancy bananas for some reason.
-But if I may ask, how do you peel a banana?
-Do you open it from the top or from the other top?
-Whatever end you open the banana from, I am certain that you are going to call it the "top" (correct me if I am wrong).
-And here are some interesting facts: people from Australia, China, Nigeria, Singapore, UK, US and Zimbabwe open bananas from the handle.
-On the other hand, Burmese, Cambodian, Russian and Ugandan people (and monkeys) open bananas from the other side.
+Do you open a banana from the top or from the other top?
+Whatever end you open the banana from, you are going to call it the "top."
+While people from China, Nigeria, Singapore, US and Zimbabwe open bananas from the handle, Burmese, Cambodian, Russian and Ugandan people (and monkeys) open from the other side.

-Ok - enough about me for this intro - I want to talk a bit more about bananas!
 At Bucknell, you will realize different people open bananas from different ends.
-You might even find people who open bananas from the middle.
-And over the four years at the university, you will get to know these people, make friends with them and learn from them.
-Considering all the pros and cons, you will become more appreciative of your traditional way of opening bananas, abandon it completely or discover some really cool ways to combine different techniques.
-I guarantee you will evolve and before graduation, you will have some crucial ideas about how to open a banana for yourself!
-(I know I did!)
-So just be open-minded and get ready for this life-changing experience!
-And welcome to Bucknell!!! back to IOA's Top of page
+You will make friends with them and learn from them.
+You will become more appreciative of your traditional way of opening bananas, abandon it completely or discover ways to combine multiple techniques.
+Most importantly, you will have some ideas about how to open a banana for yourself!
+Get ready for this life-changing experience!

 Nguyen Vo, Class of 2014